 The most popular style of Kung Fu for the fight is Shaolin, so I will analyze its stance.
 Before I start, note that Shaolin monks dedicate their whole life to training, so they are always a tough challenge, even for the greatest masters of any martial art.

 Shaolin dudes usually shift their weight equally on both feet.
-Their knees are extended, back is not hunched, which gives them great possibilities for combos and very fast attacks.
+Their knees are extended, backs are not hunched, which gives them great possibilities for combos and high-speed attacks.
 Yet, when it comes to counters, a Shaolin fighter would have to add some strikes from other martial arts for maximum efficiency.